Aliases for FOLH1 Gene

 GeneCards Summary for FOLH1 Gene

 FOLH1 (Folate Hydrolase 1) is a Protein Coding gene.
 Diseases associated with FOLH1 include Hyperhomocysteinemia and Prostate Cancer.
-Among its related pathways are Vitamin digestion and absorption and Alanine, aspartate and glutamate metabolism.
+Among its related pathways are Vitamin digestion and absorption and Metabolism.
 GO annotations related to this gene include peptidase activity and carboxypeptidase activity.
 An important paralog of this gene is NAALAD2.